 The present increase in the solar energy sector may give insight to a positive future for the technology, however there are also clouds on the horizon, with fears mounting that a move to increasing production by 15% until 2020 would mean covering vast strips of the British countryside in solar panels.
 This will directly result in raising popular opposition.
 In fact, some fear will proceed similar to the opposition raised against the wind power sector in the UK.

-Another aspect to analyze is the effect of subsidy reductions in the solar energy field which some critics have claimed is an inconsistent message of support from the coalition government.
+Another aspect to analyse is the effect of subsidy reductions in the solar energy field which some critics have claimed is an inconsistent message of support from the coalition government.
 The issue at hand is the expansion of solar farms in the UK countryside, of which the government is not fond of.
 This raises concern for the future of the region’s agricultural production, currently the number one manufacturing sector in the United Kingdom.

 Solar panel manufacturers have increased over the years, along with the expansion of the solar energy field.
 There is distress that some manufacturers are “cutting corners” in their panel production, the result being inefficient panels composed of inferior materials.
 A possible solution which may be implemented in the future by the National Solar Center will be to test the panels in a random fashion straight from the manufacturing production line, which will aid in eliminating the low quality manufacturers.